Through education and empowerment, we work to ensure that every child grows up healthy and free from Child Sexual Abuse.

 Understanding and Responding to the Sexual Behaviors of Children

-In this course, created by Gail Ryan of the Kempe Center's Perpetration Prevention Program, participants will learn to distinguish between normal, problematic and abusive sexual behaviors.
+In this course, created by Gail Ryan et al of the Kempe Center's Perpetration Prevention Program, participants will learn to distinguish between normal, problematic and abusive sexual behaviors.
 Participants will also learn how to use universal goals to promote health and to prevent perpetration of abuse, and how to intervene to prevent reinforcement of chronic abusive acting out.

 Legislative Priority Area